-CMN 195 Special Topics in Communications\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+CMN 195 Special Topics in Communications\\\

 Deals with current topics in communications not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.